ibm-cloud-docs/cloud-databases/closures.md

 # Migrating resources to a different data center
 {: #migrate-data-center}

-{{site.data.keyword.cloud}}'s investments in data center infrastructure includes rolling out newer data centers and multizone regions (MZRs) and closing older data centers that are unsuitable for upgrading.
+{{site.data.keyword.cloud}}'s investments in data center infrastructure include rolling out newer data centers and multizone regions (MZRs) and closing older data centers that are unsuitable for upgrading.

 For a current list of data centers, see [Locations for resource deployment ](/docs/overview?topic=overview-locations){: external}.

-For information, see [Data center closures](/docs/get-support?topic=get-support-dc-closure){: external}.
+For information on data center closures, see [Data center migrations](/docs/get-support?topic=get-support-dc-closure){: external}.

 ## Migrating your resources
 {: #migrating-your-resources}